STEM Education (STEM ED)

 STEM ED 680.
 Building Math.
 3 Credits.

-A course focused on hands-on activities that integrate engineering design while developing algebraic thinking skills through the collection and analysis of data used to solve real-world problems.
-Students will develop the ability to apply math knowledge and concepts to their investigations and use the engineering design process.
-Suitable for secondary and middle school level teachers; and will provide opportunities to create standards-based materials in STEM for all students, while meeting the specific needs of Gifted and Talented students..
+A course focused on hands-on transdisciplinary labs using project-based engineering design activities that focus on the collection and analysis of lab data to solve real world problems.
+Students will develop the ability to apply math knowledge and concepts to their investigations while using the engineering design process. {Also offered for undergraduate credit - see STEM ED 342.}.

 Typically Offered: Summer.